googlefonts/colr-gradients-spec/colr-gradients-spec.md

 is not found in the new vector, client will try finding it in the COLR v0 glyph vector and fall back to no-color if the glyph is not found there either.

-A glyph using the new extension is mapped to an ordered list of layers.
-Each layer includes a glyph id of shape as well as a *paint*.
-There are four types of paint defined currently, with capacity for future extensions: solid, linear gradient, radial gradient, and group.
+A glyph using the new extension is mapped to a list of layers.
+Each layers is formed by a directed acyclic graph of paints.
+Several different types of paint are defined:

+1. **Solid** paints a solid color
+1. **Linear gradient** paints a linear gradient
+1. **Radial gradient** paints a radial gradient
+1. **Transformed** reuses another paint, applying an affine transformation
+1. **Composite** reuses two other paints, applying a compositing rule to combine them
+   * We draw on https://www.w3.org/TR/compositing-1/ for our composite modes
+1. **Glyph** draws a non-COLR glyph, filled using a type 1, 2, or 3 paint.
+   * A COLR v1 glyph made up of a list of Glyph paints is equivalent to a COLR v0 Layer Record with the added ability to use gradients.
+1. **Colr Glyph** reuses a COLR v1 glyph at a new position in the graph

 We have added an "alpha" (transparency) scalar to each invocation of a palette color.
 This allows for the expression of translucent versions of palette